 The GTO control box contains all of the circuitry to drive the two servo motors and the logic required to navigate the sky.
-It will be operational and track at the sidereal rate when connected to both motors of the mount and a power source.
+It will be operational and track at the sidereal rate when connected to both motor / gearboxes of the mount and a power source.
 In order to control the movement of the mount, you will need to connect at least one of these:

-- GTO Keypad. - PC computer with PulseGuide by Sirius Imaging.
+- GTO Keypad. - PC computer with PulseGuide[TM] by Sirius Imaging.
 The CD with this program is included with the mount.
 The CD includes a complete user's manual in PDF format.
-For the most updated version of the software, check out the website www.pulseguide.com.
-Please refer to the section later in this manual for further information regarding the capabilities of this program. - Computer with a planetarium program such as Software Bisque's TheSkyTM, Simulation Curriculum Corp.'s Starry NightTM, Nova Astronomics' The Earth-Centered Universe (ECU) version 3.1 or later, and Chris Marriot's Sky Map Pro 6 or any ASCOM compatible telescope software (all purchased separately).
+For the most updated version of the software, check out the Web site www.pulseguide.com.
+Please refer to the section later in this manual for further information regarding the capabilities of this program. - Computer with a planetarium program or observatory control software.
+Astro-Physics now has a fully supported ASCOM V2 Driver available.
+A more detailed listing of software is in the "Controlling Your GTO Mount" section later in this manual.
+In addition, see the Web site's ASCOM page for details on the ASCOM driver.